proshenjitenv48/Showing-Gas-Sensor-Data-in-Blynk-through-IoT/README.md

 **Steps to Display Gas Sensor Data in Blynk**

-1. Set up the Gas Sensor
+**1. Set up the Gas Sensor**
--Connect the gas sensor to the microcontroller:
+Connect the gas sensor to the microcontroller:
   -VCC to 3.3V or 5V (depending on the sensor specs) -GND to Ground
   -AO (Analog Output) to an Analog pin on the microcontroller (e.g., A0 on ESP8266).

-  2. Install Necessary Software
+**2. Install Necessary Software**
 -Download and install the Arduino IDE.
 -Install the required libraries:
   -Blynk Library: Go to Arduino IDE → Tools → Manage Libraries → Search for “Blynk” and install it.
   -ESP8266/ESP32 Board Package: Add the board URL in Arduino IDE (File → Preferences → Additional Board Manager URLs):
     -ESP8266: http://arduino.esp8266.com/stable/package_esp8266com_index.json
     -ESP32: https://dl.espressif.com/dl/package_esp32_index.json
   -Go to Tools → Boards Manager → Install the respective board package.

   3. Set Up the Blynk App
     Download the Blynk IoT App from the Play Store or App Store.